coreos/docs/os/booting-on-virtualbox.md

 chmod +x create-coreos-vdi
 ```

-To run the script you can specify a destination location and the CoreOS version.
+To run the script you can specify a destination location and the Container Linux version.

 ```sh
 ./create-coreos-vdi -d /data/VirtualBox/Templates